UNINETTSigma2/documentation/training/material/2023-autumn-onboarding/q_and_a_day1.md

 -

-3. I have version 3.0.1 from 2021.
-Shoudl i update ssh?
+3. I have version 3.0.1 from 2021. should i update ssh?
    - No, you don't need to update.

 4. I got permission denied after writing my password, what should I do?